lmarzen/esp32-weather-epd/README.md

 6. Build and Upload Code.

    a.
-Connect ESP32 to Computer via USB.
+Connect ESP32 to your computer via USB.

    b.
 Click the upload arrow along the bottom of the VSCode window.
 (Should say "PlatformIO: Upload" if you hover over it.)

-      - PlatformIO will automatically download the required third-party libraries, then will compile and upload the code. :)
+      - PlatformIO will automatically download the required third-party libraries, compile, and upload the code. :)

       - You will not see this if you don't have the PlatformIO extension installed.